 If you are studying the MA you are required to take all of the following modules.
 If you are taking the PG Dip you are required to take the following taught modules (but not the dissertation) plus 60 credits of optional modules.
 If you are taking the PG Cert you are required to take the 60 credits of taught modules as listed below only (but not the dissertation):

-If you are taking the part time course you will typically take the required 40-credit taught module and 40 credits of optional module in Year 1.
-You will then take a 60 credit dissertation module and 40 credit optional modules in Year 2.
+If you are taking the part time course you will typically take the required 60-credit taught modules in Year 1.
+You will then take 60 credits of optional modules and a 60 credit dissertation in Year 2

 All applications are assessed by a committee of academic tutors.
 This process takes on average eight weeks.

 Please provide a personal statement explaining why you are interested in this particular programme, and outlining any relevant experience you have.
 If there are any anomalies in your academic record, please use the personal statement to explain related extenuating circumstances.

 You will be asked to submit the following documents in order for your application to be considered:

 We recommend that you submit your application as soon as possible.
 Our first application deadline is the 29 March 2019.
 Applications will remain open if places are available and programmes will be closed as soon as they are full.

 If you don't have a suitable qualification for direct entry to a UK university, or if English isn't your first language, our academic preparation courses can help you get ready for study in the UK.